iccaving/icccsite/README.md

 * In the nz subsite there is a photo_archive folder (do not put photos here).
 From here copy the "index.php" file to your new photo folder.
 * In the relevant article, fill out the relevent metadata.
 (This can be done before making the folder/uploading photos, the links will just be dead until you do)
 Done.

+#Subsite
+There is a plugin that allows subs sites to be added easily (like the NZ or Slov sites).
+They are treated essentially entirely seperate from the main site so you can have different plugins and completely different themes.
+Though its probably best just to modfiy the colour scheme slightly :P.
+###Set up
+It works like the main site.
+There is a content folder to put articles in, a plug in folder for site specific plugins, a themes folder for a site specific theme.
+The settings file is a little different.
+It has to be called "settings.py" and reside in the root of the subsite.

+In "settings.py" there are three mandatory settings:

+    ISSUBSITE = True

+This must be placed in the settings file as is.

+    PATH = 'content'

+This should point to the folder that your markdown files are in.

+    SUBSITE_PATH = 'newzealand'

+This should be the name of the subdirectory you want the site to reside in once its published.

+All other settings are optional and will default to the main site's settings.
+All of the file paths in this settings file will be relative to the file itself (i.e not the main site root).
+Useful settings to change might be the THEME, PLUGINS, PLUGIN_PATHS or STATIC_PATHS which will copy directories in the subsites content folder into the subsites output (just like for the main site).